anhinga/2020-notes/attention-based-models/transformer-attention.md

 Let's assume for a moment that "key vectors" are orthogonal to each other.
-Then the "query vector" in question can be obtained as sum of the "key vectors" with relevance coefficients (so a "generalized neural attention" is applied to the "key vector", and this retrieves the "query vector" back).
+Then the "query vector" in question can be obtained as sum of the "key vectors" with relevance coefficients (so a "generalized neural attention" is applied to the "key vectors", and this retrieves the "query vector" back).
 If the orthogonality of "key vectors" is approximate, then this observation also becomes approximate.

+So, this is an interesting condition.
+Relevance coefficients are those which more or less allow to restore the query back from the keys via generalized neural attention.
+Then they are converted to probabilities via _softmax_ and used to apply attention to value vectors.